geoffmazeroff/shamazon/ProjectPlan.md

 - "File > New Project" a Razor page template project
 - Start a `CHANGELOG.md` file
 - Create data models for items returned from 3rd-party API
+- Implement a logger service (log to console for now)